-Unlike deaths which occur in police custody, or whilst detained in a prison or immigration centres, there is no independent authority charged with conducting an investigation into the death of someone in psychiatric care, which can mean inquests are delayed or overlooked.
+Unlike deaths which occur in police custody, or whilst detained in a prison or immigration centres, there is no independent authority charged with conducting an investigation into the death of someone in psychiatric care, which can mean inquests are often delayed or overlooked.

 This often makes it difficult for those bereaved in this way to understand that they are entitled to an inquest when: